twadada/mwe-paraphrase/README.md

 5. Cluster the collected contexts

 You may skip the 3rd and 4th steps and prepare the sampled sentences ($sent) by yourself.
-The data format is dict{"MWE": List(sentences containing the MWE)} in a pickled file.
+The data format is dict{"MWE": List(raw text containing the MWE)} in a pickled file.

 ```
 sent=${folder}/$(basename "${MWEfile}")_silversent_cleaned.pkl